dataloop-ai/webm_converter/README.md

 * verify_webm_conversion
 * validate_video

-The user has to choose the converter method (opencv/ffmpeg)
+The user has to choose the converter method (opencv/ffmpeg).
-The function run starts by downloading the file and sending it to the converter function thIS convertS the file and saveS it in the working directory.
+The function run starts by downloading the file and sending it to the converter function.
+This converts the file and saves it in the working directory.
 After that, it checks that the video is valid.
 If it is not valid, it will add info to the metadata and at the end upload the file to the platform.